- Request more information

 Q: Can I bring a car?

 A: Not in your freshman year.
 To advance environmental sustainability and shrink the College's carbon footprint by reducing automobile use, two policy changes have been made aimed to reduce the number of student cars on campus.
-At the request of students and recommended by vote of the Student Government Association, parking fees were raised to $150 per year, and beginning in fall 2011, freshmen, (starting with the Class of 2015) are longer allowed to have cars on campus.
+At the request of students and recommended by vote of the Student Government Association, parking fees were raised to $150 per year, and beginning in fall 2011, freshmen, (starting with the Class of 2015) are no longer allowed to have cars on campus.

 You may find that you don’t need a car at Connecticut College.
 There are numerous transportation alternatives, including Zipcar, the Camel Van local shuttle, SEAT (the local city bus) and several taxi services.
 Many students also use bicycles to get around campus and off.
 Learn more about our transportation alternatives.

 Q: Is social life concentrated on-campus or off-campus?
 What is social life like?

 A: New London is a grand place, but student life is heavily concentrated on campus.
 There's so much going on at Connecticut College, that most students don't feel a need to leave campus!
 Speakers (like Toni Morrison, Lee Eisenberg or Cornel West to name a few), lectures on myriad topics, student and professional performers (the Charleston String Quartet, student dance recitals, a cappella groups, professional and student art exhibits) and many more are scheduled for every day of the week.

 Socially, there is everything from pool tournaments and "Dress like your favorite Superhero" dances, to comedy club shows and impromptu Ultimate games.
 It's not a matter of "Is there anything to do?"
 It's a matter of "There's so much to do, how can I fit it all in?"
 The campus is alive all week long, and the weekend is chock full into the wee small hours of the morning.
 Learn about some of our student programs and activities.